-FIG. 21.
-Results of the scaling function analysis with the critical point equal to twice the value as determined from the Fisher τ -power law analysis for (a) percolation as a function of $z(p_l)$, (b) percolation as a function of z(m), (c) random partitions as a function of z(m), and (d) Au + C multifragmentation as a function of z(m).
-See legends in Fig. 19 for definition of cluster sizes.
+FIG. 19.
+Results of the scaling function analysis with the critical point equal to the value as determined from the Fisher $\tau$ -power law analysis for: (a) percolation as a function of $z(p_l)$ , (b) percolation as a function of z(m), (c) random partitions as a function of z(m) and (d) Au + C multifragmentation as a function of z(m).
+Solid curves show the fitted scaling function.
+Smaller sized points show smaller sized clusters.
+Cluster sizes are most evident in (d) where at the bottom in red are $A_f = 2$ sized clusters and at the top in orange are $A_f = 14$ .
+For percolation the colors cover a proportional range in cluster size while for multifragmentation the range is: red $Z_f = 3$ to orange $Z_f = 14$ .

-The scaled data were used to determine the functional form of the scaling function by fitting the data with an empirical parameterization consisting of two Gaussians instead of the single Gaussian in Eq.
-(4):
+empirical parameterization consisting of two gaussians instead of the single gaussian in eq (4):